mawwwrk/Sorting-Visualiser-with-Vite/README.md

 Based on https://www.cs.usfca.edu/~galles/visualization/ComparisonSort.html

+to run the project, copy the contents of ./dist in and open index.html.

 ## Some tools I'm using because they just make things better:

 - TypeScript because its JavaScript but better